 - Locals: These people have been to the Masters more times than you can count.
 They’re rocking cute chino shorts, sweater and likely an old Masters hat.
-This isn’t their first rodeo and they’re like there on business.
+This isn’t their first rodeo and they’re likely there on business.

 - Stylish Cuties: When walking through the parking lot I was like, “dang it, I’m for sure way overdressed.”
 However, as the day went on I saw more an more people dressed like me.
-There were a lot of Lilly Dresses and lot of seersucker, most of which were dressed down with hats or sneakers.
+There were a lot of Lilly dresses and a lot of seersucker, most of which were dressed down with hats or sneakers.
 Don’t get me wrong, I did get some strange looks from serious golfers, but we were both there for different reasons.

 - Sneakers: I saw a lot of girls wearing sandals, but we did SO much walking I’m so glad I went with sneakers.
 It also rained the night before so sneakers were helpful to avoid any muddy areas (which were minimal because of the immaculate grounds).